Skip to main content

 Debugging Step: Viewport Stripping in Webmail

-Gmail and Yahoo aggressively strip <meta name="viewport"> and <style> blocks in certain contexts.
+Gmail and Yahoo aggressively strip <meta name="viewport"> and some <style> block content.
 Verify rendering by:

 1. Inspecting the raw HTML via browser dev tools after sending to a test address.